FrancescoMariottini/ground_based_solar_irradiance/pv_module_source_py/README.md

 # Who did the project (Who):
 Current contributor : Francesco Mariottini (FM)
-Tom Betts (TB) is expected to provide already some feedback on the preliminary considerations.
-Patrick Isherwood (PI) involvement could be considered at a later stage.

 # Development (How)

 ## Communication and Management
 FM set up the private repository and taking care of all the development.
-TB and PI are expected to provide useful feedback on the shared content through Github (instruction and links available in docs)

 ## Thesis writing
-Most important analysis results will be implemented into the thesis writing.
+Most important analysis results are implemented into the thesis writing.
-Additional literature review will be performed when needed.

 # Future improvements
-Possibility of sharing publicly the code after the thesis could be considered.
+Code is publicly available.

 # Data analysis (When)
-- Repository: `ground-based-solar-irradiance`
+- Repository: `ground_based_solar_irradiance`
 - Type of Challenge: `Analysis and visualisation for the PhD thesis`
 - Duration: ``1 person`` plus not quantified supervisors feedback
 - Deadline: `30/08/2021`